Why Advocacy Matters

 While more must be done, we’ve accomplished a lot together.
 Here are just a few wins we’ve achieved:

 In 2019, PanCAN advocates like you secured the first-ever federally funded research program dedicated to pancreatic cancer.
 The program was funded for $6 million in its first year, and PanCAN advocates not only have successfully secured funding for this program each subsequent year, but also got the annual amount increased to $15 million for a cumulative total so far of $51 million.
-This year we’re urging Congress to increase that investment to $20 million.
+This year we're urging Congress to increase that investment to $20 million.